chrstfer/CygwinPortable/README.md

 1. Install the PortableApps platform to your flash drive.

-2. Create a folder at `E:\PortableApps\CygwinPortable`.
+2. Create a folder at `E:\CygwinPortable`.

 3. Download Cygwin and place `setup.exe` in the directory you just created.
-Rename it to `cygwinConfig.exe` (this allows you to run it without administrator privileges).
+Rename it to `cygwinConfig.exe`.
+Download the cygInstall.bat file in the same directory, and run it.

 4. Install Cygwin.
 	- Set the root directory to `E:\PortableApps\CygwinPortable`.
 	- Install for "Just me".
 	- Set the local package directory to `E:\PortableApps\CygwinPortable\packages`.
-	- Besides the defaults, install `git`, `vim`, `source-highlight` and the entire `X11` category.
+	- Besides the defaults, install `git`, `vim`, `source-highlight` and the entire `X11` category (if X is desired).
 	- Do not create shortcuts when you get to the last screen of the install.

 5. Launch Cygwin-Terminal.
 Clone this repo into the root Cygwin directory: